Uncovering Real-Time Bugs with Specialized RTOS Tools

 - Instruction Trace (requires that the chip also include an Execution Trace Macrocell, ETM)

 The figure below shows a simplified block diagram of the relationship between the CoreSight debug port, the CPU, and Memory/Peripherals.

 Tools for Testing/Debugging Live Systems

 The diagram below shows how CoreSight connects to your development environment:

-Debuggers built into the IDE only provide the bare necessities: download code, start/stop, setup breakpoints and a few other simple features.
-Some debuggers go a step further and allow you to display and change variables while the target is running (a.k.a.
-Live Watch), but the capabilities are limited to numeric values.
+Debuggers built into the IDE only provide the bare necessities, such as download code, start/stop, setup breakpoints, and a few other simple features.
+Some debuggers go a step further and allow you to display and change variables while the target is running, such as Live Watch, but the capabilities are limited to numeric values.
 It’s also not uncommon for debuggers to include built-in RTOS awareness, but those typically require that you halt the application to examine the state of the RTOS (not very practical for debugging live systems).

 2 - When you are ready to debug your application, download your code to the target through a Debugger Probe, such as the Segger J-Link .